neil-rubens/aws-lambda-scala-api-gateway/README.md

 With a new support for Java; Lambda has become a very good candidate for implementing many of the microservices (and providing a RESTful interface via API Gateway).
-However the documentation on how to connect them is still lacking.
+Initiall the documentation on how to connect them was lacking (both docs and functionality has improved recently; e.g. [enabling CORS](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html) no longer takes 20+ min).
 A key point is to implement the RequestHandler interface as described in the official docs; note that you will need to create custom Request and Response objects; using generic ones (e.g. String) would thrown an exception.